Nonparametric extensions of randomized response for private confidence sets: Additional results

 with $\lambda_{t,n}(\mu)$ given by \eqref{eq:lambda-betting-ci}.
 Then, $\Kcal_{t,n}(\mu)$ is a nonincreasing function of $\mu \in [0, 1]$, and $\Kcal_{t,n}(\mu^\star)$ forms a $\Qcal_{\mu^\star}^n$-NM.
-Consequently
+Consequently,

-forms a $(1-\alpha)$-lower \ci{} for $\mu^\star$ meaning ${\PP(\mu^\star \geq \dot L_n) \geq 1-\alpha}$. \end{theorem} The proof in Section~\ref{proof:ldp-hedged-ci} follows a similar technique to that of Theorem~\ref{theorem:ldp-dkelly}.
-As is apparent in the proof, $\Kcal_{t,n}(\mu^\star)$ forms a $\QcalNPRRstarn$-NM regardless of how $\lambda_{t,n}(\mu)$ is chosen, in which case the resulting $\dot L_n$ would still be a bona fide confidence set.
+forms a lower $(1-\alpha, (\eps_t)_t)$-\lpci{} for $\mu^\star$, meaning ${\PP(\mu^\star \geq \dot L_n) \geq 1-\alpha}$. \end{restatable} The proof in Section~\ref{proof:ldp-hedged-ci} follows a similar technique to that of Theorem~\ref{theorem:ldp-dkelly}.
+As is apparent in the proof, $\Kcal_{t,n}(\mu^\star)$ forms a $\QcalNPRRstarn$-NM regardless of how $\lambda_{t,n}(\mu)$ is chosen, in which case the resulting $\dot L_n$ would still be a bona fide lower confidence bound.
 However, the choice of $\lambda_{t,n}(\mu)$ given in \eqref{eq:lambda-betting-ci} provides excellent empirical performance for the reasons discussed in \citep[Section 5.1]{waudby2020estimating} and guarantees that $\dot L_n$ is an interval (rather than a union of disjoint sets, for example).
 We find that Theorem~\ref{theorem:ldp-hedged-ci} has the best empirical performance out of the private \ci{}s in our paper (see Figure~\ref{fig:ci}).
+In our simulations (Figure~\ref{fig:ci}), we set $c = 0.8$, and $(r, G)$ were chosen using the technique outlined in Section~\ref{section:choosing-rG}.

-In our simulations (Figure~\ref{fig:ci}), we set $c = 0.8$, and $(r, G)$ were chosen using the technique outlined in Section~\ref{section:choosing-(r,G)}.
+\paragraph{Empirical Bernstein supermartingales.} While~\cref{theorem:ldp-hedged-ci} improves on~\cref{theorem:hoeffding-nprr-ci} in terms of variance-adaptivity, the resulting bounds given in~\eqref{eq:hedged-CI} are \emph{implicit}, and hence require numerical methods (e.g.~root-finding algorithms) to compute the downstream \ci{}.
+The numerical operations required are both computationally efficient and straightforward to implement in code, but closed-form bounds may nevertheless be preferable for the sake of simplicity.
+Empirical Bernstein \ci{}s occupy a middle ground between the Hoeffding-style \ci{}s of~\cref{theorem:ldp-hoeffding-cs} and the implicit \ci{}s of~\cref{theorem:ldp-hedged-ci} by being both closed-form and variance-adaptive.
+To this end, consider the following tuning parameters which are similar (but not identical) to~\eqref{eq:lambda-betting-ci}: